page_title_detailed

 In hormone-sensitive breast cancers, hormonal therapy can work as well as or even better than chemotherapy.

-There are several types of hormonal therapy for metastatic HR-positive disease, and you may be switched from one to another over time if one medicine stops working against the cancer.
+There are several types of hormonal therapy for metastatic hormone receptor-positive disease, and you may be switched from one to another over time if one medicine stops working against the cancer.

 Aromatase inhibitors may be given as a first treatment for metastatic breast cancer in postmenopausal women, or after tamoxifen or other hormonal treatments stop working.
 The names of these medicines, which you take as a daily pill, are: